DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Material leads the way.
-A metal or porcelain-bonded crown usually costs less than an all-ceramic or zirconia one, which looks more natural and is often chosen for front teeth.
-Where the crown is made matters too, as crowns from a UK lab typically cost more than mass-produced overseas options.
-The dentist's time, whether you need same-day milling, and the practice location all feed in.
-On the NHS, none of this changes the price, because a crown sits in Band 3 at a flat £332.10 in England.
-Privately, the real prices below cover a broad range for exactly these reasons.
+A metal or porcelain-bonded crown usually costs less than an all-ceramic or zirconia one, which looks more natural and is often chosen for front teeth where appearance matters more than raw strength.
+Where the crown is made matters too, as crowns from a UK lab typically cost more than mass-produced overseas options, and that difference in sourcing rarely gets spelled out on a quote unless you ask.
+The dentist's own time counts for a lot as well: a straightforward single crown takes less chair time than one that needs building up a badly broken tooth first, and same-day milling technology adds convenience but also cost compared with sending an impression away to a lab.
+Practice location plays a part too, in the same way that most services cost more in areas with higher overheads.
+On the NHS none of this changes what you pay, because a crown sits in Band 3 at a flat £332.10 in England regardless of material or complexity, which is one reason NHS provision for crowns is what it is.
+Privately, the real prices on this page cover a broad range for exactly these reasons, and the same tooth can be quoted very differently by two practices a few miles apart.

 How to pay less

-- Ask whether an NHS Band 3 crown at £332.10 is an option, as it is often cheaper than the private equivalent.
+- Ask whether an NHS Band 3 crown at £332.10 is an option before assuming you need to go private.
+It is often cheaper than the private equivalent and is clinically sound.

-- Discuss materials with your dentist, since a porcelain-bonded crown can cost less than full zirconia for a back tooth.
+- Discuss materials with your dentist rather than assuming you need the most expensive option.
+A porcelain-bonded crown can cost less than full zirconia for a back tooth that nobody sees when you smile.

-- Get more than one private quote, as lab and practice fees vary a lot for the same crown.
+- Get more than one private quote.
+Lab and practice fees vary a lot for what is nominally the same crown, so ringing round two or three practices before committing can save real money.

-- Check if your practice offers a payment plan or membership discount to spread the cost.
+- Check whether the practice offers a payment plan or membership discount to spread the cost, especially if you need more than one crown or other work done at the same time.

 Common questions